nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Rescheduling a meeting: `reschedule`

-Modify the date and time of an existing meeting in iScam.
+Modifies the date and time of an existing meeting in iScam.

 Format: `reschedule INDEX on/DATE_TIME`